-Acts Of Gratitude is a Rwanda-based non-profit organization founded in 2011 by 13 grateful people.
-These people have been saved by family, friends, charity organizations, governmental institutions, etc. and feel owing to the community a debt of gratitude and active involvement.
-They aspire to share the burden with those who helped them and are still helping others in need.
+Acts Of Gratitude is a Rwanda-based non-profit organization founded by 13 grateful people in 2011.
+These people have been supported by family, friends, charity organizations, governmental institutions, etc. and feel owing to the community a debt of giving back.

-Today, AOG is giving back to the community through the two programs which are Social Enterprise development and Acts Citizenship
+In 2018 AOG decided for focus its work even more.
+Today, it is giving back to the community through two programs: Social Enterprise Development and Encouraging Social Responsibility.

 To build a more equal and responsible (socially and environmentally) society.

 Towards delivering our vision, we are planning to achieve the following:

 - Empower social entrepreneurs through our learning and development programmes.

 - Help entrepreneurs create new social enterprises and jobs for youth.

 - Build a community of socially responsible leaders, learners, and volunteers to support social entrepreneurs.